-At an organizational level, the Associate Executive Director for Nursing Services is a member of the Central Region Executive Management Committee.
-Directors of Clinical Nursing collaborate formally and informally with their affiliated Medical Chairmen and Heads of Service in order to align Nursing Services with the direction and vision of Medical Services and NGHA.
-Nursing Services representatives also participate in interdepartmental committees, taskforces and working groups.
+At an organizational level, the Associate Executive Director for Nursing Services is a Central Region Executive Management Committee member.
+Directors of Clinical Nursing collaborate formally and informally with their affiliated Medical Chairmen and Heads of Service to align Nursing Services with the direction and vision of Medical Services and NGHA.
+Nursing Services representatives also participate in interdepartmental committees, task forces, and working groups.

-At the point of care delivery, Ward Managers, Clinical Instructors, nursing and non nursing direct care providers collaborate directly with the patients, family, healthcare team and support staff to deliver and coordinate each patient’s individualized treatment plan.
+Ward Managers, Clinical Instructors, nursing and non-nursing direct care providers collaborate directly with the patients, family, and healthcare team to deliver the proper patient care.

-Recruitment and retention of competent nursing personnel is a key focus for NS, CR due to the complexity of services and imminent expansions.
-In order to meet this objective, strategies have been developed to focus on maximizing and expediting Saudization within Nursing Services to ensure stability, balanced with maintaining recruitment and retention of expatriate staff to meet operational needs.
-These strategies are multifaceted and are implemented in collaboration with numerous departments including Clinical Nursing Recruitment Services, Training & Development, Post Graduate Education, Administrative Affairs, Scholarships Office, Employee Relations and the King Saud Bin Abdulaziz University for Health Sciences.
+Recruitment and retention of competent nursing personnel are crucial due to the complexity of services and imminent expansions.
+To meet this objective, strategies have been developed to maximize and expedite Saudization.
+The Nursing Services aim to ensure stability, balanced with maintaining expatriate staff recruitment and retention to meet operational needs.
+These strategies are multifaceted and are implemented in collaboration with numerous departments, including Clinical Nursing Recruitment Services, Training & Development, Post Graduate Education, Administrative Affairs, Scholarships Office, Employee Relations, and the King Saud Bin Abdulaziz University for Health Sciences.